 In addition to providing representation for custodial parents seeking child support payments, we can also represent non-custodial parents who are having trouble making their child support payments.

 How do Child Support Payments Change?

-Child support payment amounts are determined by the current circumstances.
+Child support payment amounts are determined by the current circumstances, including the net income of both parents.
 If those circumstances change, it is possible to adjust the payment amount.
-Non-custodial parents will need to prove to the courts that their circumstances have substantially changed, whether it is due to financial status or medical care expenses.
+Non-custodial parents will need to prove to the courts that their circumstances have substantially changed, whether due to financial status or medical care expenses.

 We can provide representation for those looking to adjust their child support payments and help you make your case to the court.

 In most cases, child support payments end either when the child graduates high school or turns 18, which ever happens second.
 However, Illinois law does allow the court to order one or both parents to pay support for college expenses well into the adulthood of their children.